CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-PIM.md

 {{%notice note%}}

-One multicast group per VNI is optimal configuration for underlay bandwidth utilization.
-However, you can specify the same multicast group for more than one VNI.
+One multicast group per layer 2 VNI is optimal configuration for underlay bandwidth utilization.
+However, you can specify the same multicast group for more than one layer 2 VNI.

 {{%/notice%}}